tunfish/tunfish-vxlan/README.rst

 Details
 *******
-While the effective network transport is based on IP/UDP, the virtual circuit offers `Data Link Layer`_ connectivity on a multi-tenant basis through `Open vSwitch`_.
+While the effective network transport is based on IP/UDP, the virtual circuit offers `Data Link Layer`_ (Layer 2) connectivity on a multi-tenant basis through `Open vSwitch`_.

-As this unlocks the capability to send Ethernet frames across IP networks, it will eventually become possible to use protocols and technologies reserved for local networks so far.
+As this unlocks the capability to send Ethernet frames across IP networks, it will eventually become possible to use protocols and technologies reserved for local networks (LANs) so far.

 It opens the door to countless applications requiring `Data Link Layer`_ connectivity like Zeroconf_,